ivonunes/plumekit/docs/customise/behaviour.md

 State can be rendered into:

-- Text content
+- Text content.
-- Attributes
+- Attributes.
-- Conditional classes
+- Conditional classes.
-- Optional attributes
+- Optional attributes.
-- Inline style properties
+- Inline style properties.

 State is local to the rendered page.
 It is not a persistence layer and it is not shared with the server.

-## Actions
+## State actions

 State actions are intentionally small: